Taiwan's Tsai says China not being 'responsible' with drills

 TAIPEI, Taiwan -- Taiwan’s President Tsai Ing-wen has condemned China’s military drills in the Taiwan Strait, saying Tuesday that China did not demonstrate the “responsible” behavior of a major Asian nation.

-China's three-day, large-scale drills that ended Monday were retaliation for Tsai's meeting with U.S. House Speaker Kevin McCarthy in California last week on her tour of Taiwan's official and unofficial allies.
+China's three-day, large-scale drills that ended Monday were retaliation for Tsai's meeting with United States House Speaker Kevin McCarthy in California last week on her tour of Taiwan's official and unofficial allies.

+The sides split in 1949 after a civil war, and the government says the island is obliged to rejoin the mainland, by force if necessary.
+China does not recognize Taiwan's government institutions, has cut off almost all communication with Tsai's government since shortly after her initial 2016 election and has blocked Taiwan's participation in most international organizations, beginning with the United Nations.

+Surveys show a strong majority of Taiwanese back the current state of de facto independence, while Tsai's government says a declaration of formal independence is unnecessary because the island already enjoys the status of a sovereign nation, despite China's attempts to isolate it diplomatically.

-The People's Liberation Army issued a threat as it concluded the exercises.
-“The theater’s troops are ready to fight at all times and can fight at any time to resolutely smash any form of ‘Taiwan independence’ and foreign interference attempts,” the PLA's eastern command said in a statement.
+China's People's Liberation Army issued a threat as it concluded the exercises.
+Its troops "can fight at any time to resolutely smash any form of ‘Taiwan independence’ and foreign interference attempts,” the PLA's Eastern Theater Command, responsible for contingencies involving Taiwan, said in a statement.

 In recent years, China has been increasing its military presence in the Taiwan Strait, with warplanes being sent on a near-daily basis and military drills being conducted in the waters and skies near Taiwan.

-Last August, after then-Speaker Nancy Pelosi visited Taiwan, China conducted missiles strikes on targets in the seas around Taiwan, while also sending warships and war planes over the median line of the Taiwan Strait.
-It also fired missiles over the island itself which landed in Japan’s exclusive economic zone, in a significant escalation.
+In August, after then-Speaker Nancy Pelosi visited Taiwan, China conducted missile strikes on targets in the seas around Taiwan and sent warships and warplanes over the median line of the Taiwan Strait.
+It also fired missiles over the island itself, which landed in Japan’s exclusive economic zone in a significant escalation.

+Despite having only unofficial relations, the U.S. is Taiwan's most important ally and source of military assistance.
+U.S. law requires Washington to regard all threats to the island — including a blockade — as matters of "grave concern," although it does not explicitly require the commitment of forces.

 The exercises this time have focused more on air strength, with Taiwan reporting more than 200 flights by Chinese warplanes.
 On Monday alone, Taiwan's defense ministry tracked 91 flights by Chinese warplanes.